saubury/saubury-hugo/content/presentations/index.md

 draft: false
 ---

-A collection of presentation slides from Simon Aubury
+A collection of presentation slides from Simon Aubury, mostly as exported PDF's.

 | Presentation        | Presentation Title           | Event Date       |
 | ------------- |:-------------| ---------------|